 "We shook hands," Bernard recalled, "and he said, 'That's what I want to hear.'"

 This coming weekend, Cowboys Stadium will host the Iron Cowboy IV.
 It's become an anchor event for the PBR along with the World Finals, Last Cowboy Standing and the season-opening BFTS event in New York City at Madison Square Garden.

 Throughout its 20th anniversary season, the PBR will profile the Top 20 Moments in PBR History.
 "Record Day at Cowboys Stadium" is the latest in an ongoing series of moments.

 In 2010, the PBR hosted the first Iron Cowboy Invitational at the newly opened Cowboys Stadium in Arlington, Texas.
-The single-day, elimination bracket-style tournament drew a record crowd of 46,500 fans, who were on hand to see Valdiron de Oliveira win $260,000, which is the largest single-day payout in history.
+The single-day, elimination bracket-style tournament drew a record crowd of more than 40,000 fans, who were on hand to see Valdiron de Oliveira win $260,000, which is the largest single-day payout in history.